Fiscalini Ranch Preserve in Cambria

 A most unusual, but relaxing, bench at the Fiscalini Ranch

-The previous Photo of the Week was taken in Cambria at the Fiscalini Preserve, a 430 acre open space along the coast.
+The Fiscalini Preserve, a 430 acre open space along the coast.
 Formerly a dairy, it was destined to be developed until the people of the area stepped in and bought the property.

-There are great hiking and walking trails, most of them ADA accessible and some of the trails are the same sort of boardwalk found along Cambria's Moonstone Beach.
+There are great hiking and walking trails, most of them ADA accessible, and some trails are the same sort of boardwalk found along Cambria’s Moonstone Beach.

 There are two main trails at the Preserve.
 One is the Bluff Trail, where this bench is found, which skirts the edge of the bluffs overlooking the rocky beach here.
 The second is the Marine Terrace trail, below the ridgeline at the top of the hill, whose extra height gives wonderful views of the coastline.